Featured scholarships & awards

 Each year, the Husky 100 Award recognizes 100 undergraduate and graduate students from the UW Bothell, Seattle, and Tacoma campuses in all areas of study who are making the most of their time at the University of Washington.
 The Husky 100 receive formal recognition from UW’s top leadership and one-of-a-kind mementos honoring their inclusion in the respective year’s cohort.
 Nominations are not required and do not affect a student’s chances of being selected as a Husky 100.

 The list of scholarships provided above is not exhaustive.
 For more opportunities, visit UW Seattle’s Office of Merit Scholarships, Fellowships, and Awards (OMSFA) where you can access comprehensive Scholarship Lists and Guides, and the UW OMSFA Scholarship database.
+You can also find UW Bothell-specific enrichment opportunities in the Connected Huskies database.

 Connected Learning advises students interested in applying for experiential scholarships and awards, including nationally competitive scholarships.